Building mental fitness: The new standard for a stronger mind

 7 ideas to start a mental fitness routine

-Here are a few low-effort, high-impact habits to try:
+Here are a few low-effort ways to begin:

 - Do a short mindfulness session or breathing exercise